punitkatiyar/javascript-master-guide/07.js-function/README.md

 **Functions are a fundamental concept in JavaScript, and they play a role in structuring and organizing code.
 Functions are blocks of reusable code that can be defined once and executed (called) multiple times.**

-# function : block of statement
+# Function : block of statement

-## define the function 😎
+## Define the function 😎

 **A function in JavaScript can be declared using the function keyword, followed by the function name, a list of parameters enclosed in parentheses, and the function body**